 Another factor affecting future scheduling is the change in conference formats.
 Last month, the SEC announced it will move to a nine-game conference schedule in 2026.
 The ACC followed that up with a move to nine games as well, but that shift may not occur until the 2027 season.
 Should the ACC opt to play nine conference games in 2026, that would cause more chaos as around 13 league teams would need to drop a game.

 Below are the teams that currently have non-conference openings in 2026, or their final opponent or opponents have not been officially announced.
-Please note that all schedules are tentative and subject to change until officially announced by the teams or conferences.
+Please note that all schedules are tentative and subject to change until officially announced by the teams or conferences (updates to the list are noted at the bottom).

 ONE NON-CONFERENCE OPENING